mpriestman/purescript-book/text/chapter7.md

 validatePerson (Person o) =
   person <$> (nonEmpty o.firstName *> pure o.firstName)
          <*> (nonEmpty o.lastName  *> pure o.lastName)
-         <*> pure o.address
+         <*> pure o.homeAddress
          <*> pure o.phones
 ```

 In the first two lines, we use the `nonEmpty` function to validate a non-empty string. `nonEmpty` returns an error (indicated with the `Left` constructor) if its input is empty, or a successful empty value (`unit`) using the `Right` constructor otherwise.
 We use the sequencing operator `*>` to indicate that we want to perform two validations, returning the result from the validator on the right.
 In this case, the validator on the right simply uses `pure` to return the input unchanged.

-The final lines do not perform any validation but simply provide the `address` and `phones` fields to the `person` function as the remaining arguments.
+The final lines do not perform any validation but simply provide the `homeAddress` and `phones` fields to the `person` function as the remaining arguments.

 This function can be seen to work in PSCi, but has a limitation which we have seen before: